If you want to build six-pack abs and a stronger core, consider adding simple move “crunches” to your ab workouts.

 - Bring your knees in and bring up your torso higher with arms out right in front of you.
 Slowly return your upper body to the floor and straighten out your legs as you do.
 Stop when your back is on the floor, but not your head, shoulders, or legs.
-Repeat for 12-15 times.
+Repeat 12-15 times.

 13. Oblique Crunch

 - Lie on with your left side down with your right hand behind your head.
 Keep your left hand on the floor for support.

 - Press down into your left hand as you raise your legs off the floor, bringing your torso towards your legs.
 Return to the start with control.
 This completes one repetition—aim 10-12 reps per side.

 14. Mountain Climbers

-- Start in the same position you would do pushups, with your hands shoulder-width apart and legs fully extended behind you.
+- Start in the same position you would do pushups.
+Keep your hands shoulder-width apart and legs fully extended behind you.
 Be sure to keep your weight on your toes.

 - Bring your right foot forward by bending the right knee and putting the weight on the ball of your left foot.

 - Switch legs, bringing the left knee forward while moving the right leg back—aim 12-15 reps per side.

 15. Side Plank Crunch

-- Start in a side plank position with your left elbow down, and your right arm extended, hand in the air towards the ceiling.
+- Start in a side plank position with your left elbow down, and your right arm extended.
+Keep a hand in the air towards the ceiling.

-- Keeping your torso stable and your waist lifted, bring your right leg up and your right arm down and lightly tap your right elbow with your right knee.
+- Keeping your torso stable and your waist lifted, bring your right leg up and your right arm down.
+Lightly tap your right elbow with your right knee.
 Try not to lean forward or backward.

 - Return your right leg to the starting position and repeat.
-Continue for 12-15 repetitions before switching to the other side.
+Continue for 12-15 repetitions before switching to the other side of your body.